Carlisle United F.C.: 1964–1985: Golden era

 Their top-flight journey three years earlier had faded into memory and, though a handful of their First Division squad remained, these were not such glorious times for the Cumbrians.
 It was Bobby Moncur's first full season in charge in 1977–78, the Newcastle legend having succeeded reluctant boss Dick Young the previous autumn.
 Carlisle never managed to hit any sort of winning stride and found their campaign studded with draws.
-The FA Cup had brought some respite from the mundane, Carlisle encountered Manchester United after a decent spell of winter form.
+The FA Cup had brought some respite from the mundane: Carlisle encountered Manchester United in the Third Round, following a decent spell of winter form.
 A 1–1 draw at Brunton Park is also remembered for the controversial decision not to award the Blues a second-half penalty, and eventually they bowed out with a 4–2 defeat in the Old Trafford replay.
 By the spring they had also seen the departure of their most dangerous player: striker Billy Rafferty, who was sold to Wolves.
 United had replaced him with Portsmouth's David Kemp.
 Carlisle would settle the season with a 13th-placed finish.

 After another campaign in the Third Division finishing sixth place in the 1978–79 season.
 Carlisle went into the start of the 1979–80 season struggling for consistency but looked to climb up the divisions with 22-year-old York City striker Gordon Staniforth arriving for £120,000 in October, making him the club's most expensive purchase at the time.
 Staniforth would join Paul Bannon and the emerging Peter Beardsley with a fresh attacking impetus.
 By the time Sheffield United visited in November in front of a 6,347 crowd they had found a degree of better form, winning 1–0.
 If these were new beginnings for Staniforth, though, they also proved the start of the end for Moncur.
 Three months after the Sheffield United win, the boss departed Brunton Park to take the top job at Hearts.
 That left Martin Harvey in caretaker and subsequently permanent charge as Carlisle finished sixth, the same as the previous season.

 The 1980–81 season had started badly, it had been the first calendar year in which United had employed three different managers, Bob Moncur having left for Hearts in February, Martin Harvey steering the ship to September, then Bob Stokoe moving back in for a second spell.
 Carlisle hit by some key departures including Mike McCartney, Steve Ludlam and the earlier exit of Phil Bonnyman.
 Carlisle hosted Burnley on Boxing Day in a 3–2 victory after a Gordon Staniforth hat-trick, ending a six-game winless run.
 Carlisle would avoid the drop into Division Four by just a single point finishing 19th place.
 Returning manager Bob Stokoe would trigger another revival at the club a year later.